Volume of world trade in goods. Reviews of foreign trade. Theories of international trade

 where K e – export quota;

-K e is greater, the more developed the industry, K e in large countries is less than in small ones.
+K e is greater, the more developed the industry, K e is less in large countries than in small ones.

-World exports Ke » 20-23%, developed countries Ke »< 20-23%, развивающиеся страны К э » > 20-23%.
+World exports of C e » 20-23%, developed countries C e »< 20-23%, развивающиеся страны К э » > 20-23%.

 Import quota: